Chemical Kinetics, Markov Chains, and the Imaginary It\^{o} Interpretation: Conclusions

 and the SDE

 that appears in the physics literature to study chemical kinetics modeled by Markov chains.
 This relation, which we have termed the imaginary It\^o interpretation of the PDE, has been accepted in the physical literature for decades but was also put into question in some works.
 From a puristic viewpoint, of course, one cannot claim that a parabolic PDE with a negative diffusion is a Fokker-Planck equation.
-Perhaps more importantly, if one regards for instance the solutions in appendix~\ref{expformula} for $t=0$ (that is, the initial conditions), one finds distributions rather than measures, what means the initial condition for the SDE does not exist, at least as a random variable; obviously this rends a very difficult, if not impossible, interpretation of the SDE.
+Perhaps more importantly, if one regards for instance the solutions in appendix~\ref{expformula} for $t=0$ (that is, the initial conditions), one finds distributions rather than measures, what means that the initial condition for the SDE does not exist, at least as a random variable; obviously this suggests a very difficult, if not impossible, interpretation of the SDE.

 Keeping these facts in mind one is tempted to claim that the imaginary It\^o interpretation is nothing but a formal step that cannot be justified.
-However, the successes in the application of this theory (or different facets of it) \cite{cardy2,dfhk,howard,munoz1,peliti1}, although they are all based on formal computations, point to the opposite direction.
+However, the successes in the application of this theory (or different facets of it) \cite{cardy2, cardy5, cardy6, dfhk,howard,lee, munoz1,peliti1}, although they are all based on formal computations, point to the opposite direction.
 This has been the motivation to build our connection between the two theories in section~\ref{notunreal}, which in principle should be valid for SDEs that have as solution well-defined diffusion processes on the complex plane.
 In our particular case, a missing step in our proofs is the global existence of the solution to the SDE.
 Although we have partially analyzed its dynamics in section~\ref{dynamics}, we have not found such an argument that would guarantee the existence of a diffusion on the complex plane for all times.
+Nevertheless, the local existence in time guarantees that we can extend the Cauchy representation in Theorem~\ref{connection2} for any finite, but arbitrary, lapse of time, since the initial distribution is supported at the origin (despite its dependence on derivatives of the Dirac delta, what makes nontrivial solutions of the SDE to come into play).
+This, in our view, establishes a clear connection between the imaginary It\^o interpretation and the forward Kolmogorov equation when the initial condition of the latter is compactly supported.
+Otherwise, the connection is established for short times via Theorem~\ref{connection}.